 - Child Protective Services caseworker name and phone number

-- You can hire a lawyer to help you apply for guardianship, but expect to pay $500 to $1,000 instead of less than $200 in court fees.
+You can hire a lawyer to help you apply for guardianship, but in that case, you can expect to pay a couple hundred dollars extra in court fees.

 CPS workers can be difficult to reach; call several times a day until you get an answer or you may risk not getting your grandchild.

 Terminating full guardianship requires a new hearing.
 The parents must show the court that they can now care for the child.